Algorithmic canonical stratifications of simplicial complexes: -structures on posets

 Now let $f: P_{> \sigma} \to \sS$ be defined by $f(\tau) = |P_{>\sigma} - P_{\geq \tau}|$ with the functoriality given by inclusion of subposets, and let $c(\sigma): P_{> \sigma} \to \sS$ be the constant functor at $|P_{> \sigma}|$.
 For all $\tau>\sigma$, we have cofiber sequences

 and this promotes to a cofiber sequence of functors $P_{>\sigma} \to \sS_\ast$

-It follows from Var.~\ref{vrn:functorialShiftingLink} that the natural transformation $F \to C(\sigma)$ is the $(n+1)$-unreduced suspension of $f \to c(\sigma)$.
+It follows from Variant \ref{vrn:functorialShiftingLink} that the natural transformation $F \to C(\sigma)$ is the $(n+1)$-unreduced suspension of $f \to c(\sigma)$.
 Unreduced suspension commutes with cofibers and is equivalent to ordinary suspension on pointed spaces, completing the proof. \end{proof}